 Migratory Birds (Egrets / Herons)

-Update (February 27, 2019): In order to prevent cattle egrets from nesting in the City of Allen, predatory bird noise-making devices will be used beginning the week of March 4 at Celebration Park and Stacy Ridge Park.
+April 1, 2020 - In order to prevent cattle egrets from nesting in the City of Allen, predatory bird noise-making devices will be used at Stacy Ridge Park.

-The noise-making devices are used annually at the parks until the middle of May while the threat of cattle egrets nesting is high.
+The noise-making devices may be used while the threat of cattle egrets nesting is high.